Back to Insights

 Capitalization rate approach (also known as income capitalisation)

 It’s common to hear real estate professionals refer to what the property “traded at” by either citing the cap rate or the price per square foot that a property sold for.
-The cap rate is one of the most used methods of property valuation in both the lending world and for initial analysis of an intended acquisition.
+The cap rate is one of the most used methods of commercial property valuation in both the lending world and for initial analysis of an intended acquisition.

 The cap rate method is a valuable tool to use when attempting to estimate the current market value of a property.
 However, this method is most valuable when the cash flow for the property is stable and relatively certain.